 Request for Applications (RFA)

-UD’s NSF I-Corps Sites training program consists of a series of five workshop sessions aimed at introducing teams to lean startup methodology and guiding them through the initial phase of customer discovery research – problem, customer, and value proposition validation.
-Training sessions involve extensive hands-on work by team members; therefore, all members are expected to plan to attend the training sessions, which are scheduled for the same day/evening of the week for five consecutive weeks.
+UD’s NSF I-Corps Sites training program consists of a series of four/five workshop sessions aimed at introducing teams to lean startup methodology and guiding them through the initial phase of customer discovery research – problem, customer, and value proposition validation.
+Training sessions involve extensive hands-on work by team members; therefore, all members are expected to plan to attend the training sessions.

 The training program is modeled after the Lean LaunchPad (LLP) curriculum, which was developed by serial entrepreneur and educator Steve Blank.
 The basic components of the LLP curriculum are widely utilized by technology entrepreneurs in leading startup communities, endorsed by the National Science Foundation, and taught by many leading providers of entrepreneurial education, including UD’s Horn Program in Entrepreneurship.
-Training sessions are guided by an experienced instructional team, including Dan Freeman, Dan Flynn and Jane Garrity.
+Training sessions are guided by an experienced instructional team, including Dan Freeman and Vince DiFelice.

 $3,000 awards are granted to support team-based customer discovery research aimed at investigating the commercial viability of a product idea or a specific market application of a novel process, device, or other technology.
 Award funding can be used to support any expenses related to customer discovery research, including prototyping costs.
 Legal expenses are not permitted.
 Teams will have a period of up to 3 months to spend their awards, beginning on the date of their first training session.